nkinnan/esphome-pace-bms/README.md

-# Decoding the Status Values (but you probably don't want to)
+# Decoding the Status Values (but you probably don't want to - just use the text values I patiently decoded for you)

 # Miscellaneous Notes